graphql-aspnet/demo-projects/Firebase-Authentication/README.md

 # Make a Donut
 - Run the demo project and execute the following query in a tool of your choice

-Use a GraphQL tool submit the graphql requests.
+Use a GraphQL tool submit the following request.
 Don't forget to include the authorization header with the bearer token obtained from step 6 above.

 ```graphql
 query {